inma-no/advertsspec/specification.md

 ## 1. Dimensions

 ### Height and width
-* Banner: always 100% width of the page, but has fixed height.
+* Banner: always 100% width of is content container, but has fixed height.
-* Box: a square where the width and height always are equal but the dimensions varies.
+* Box: a square where the proportions between the width and height always are equal but the dimensions varies.

 ### Size
 * Max 100 kb in compressed state (all files compressed/zipped together).